-Note: The Microsoft Edge browser does not include a file menu bar.
-All settings and options for Microsoft Edge are found in the Settings menu, accessed by clicking the ... (ellipsis) button on the far right side of the program window.
-So, "does this work?" test.
+The Google Chrome, Microsoft Edge, and Opera browsers do not include a file menu bar.
+The settings are now found in the Settings menu, accessed by clicking the hamburger menu or kebab menu buttons near the top-right corner of the program window.

 Viewing the menu bar temporarily

-To bring up the menu bar in any of these programs temporarily, press and release the Alt key.
+To temporarily bring up the menu bar in any of these programs, press and release the Alt key.

 Internet Explorer and Mozilla Firefox